smithy-lang/smithy/docs/source/1.0/guides/building-models/build-config.rst

 excludeShapesByTrait
 --------------------

-Removes shapes if they are marked with a specific trait.
+Removes shapes if they are marked with one or more specific traits.

 .. list-table::
     :header-rows: 1